-Field of the major.
+Major GPA Calculation.
 For purposes of calculating grade point average, the term "field of the major" (for all majors) means the following:

-- All BIOLOGY, EEB, MCDB, and Biological Station courses, including cross-listed ones, at the 200-level and above.
+- 1. All BIOLOGY, EEB, MCDB, and Biological Station courses, including cross-listed ones, at the 200-level and above.

 - 2. All required cognate courses (if any).

 - 3. All mandatory prerequisites.